Tonga elects new prime minister after predecessor’s sudden resignation

 Tonga’s parliament consists of 17 lawmakers elected by the public and nine who are nobles, elected by a group of hereditary chiefs.
 Two members of parliament were unable to vote.

-Siaosi Sovaleni resigned as prime minister two weeks ago, after clashing with Tonga’s influential King Tupou VI, prompting speculation about a growing divide between the monarch and his government.
+Siaosi Sovaleni resigned as prime minister two weeks ago, after clashing with Tonga’s influential King Tupou VI, leading to speculation about a growing divide between the monarch and his government.

 Oxford-educated Sovaleni, who was prime minister from 2021, handed in his resignation just hours before facing a vote of no confidence led by Eke.
 A statement on the Tongan parliament’s Facebook page said the prime minister had quit “for the good of the country and moving Tonga forward”.